Azure/AzureStackHCI-Supportability/README.md

 # Azure Stack HCI Insider Program

-This repo may be used by insiders to file issues and the HCI PM and SWE team can file bugs in ADO once they have been confirmed.
+This repo may be used by insiders to file issues.
 This will provide a public forum to generate discussion and prevent the same issues from being reported.
-Insiders can see previous issues and provide additional comments, and we can provide status updates as we resolve these issues.
+Insiders can see previous issues and provide additional comments, and the HCI team can provide status updates as we resolve these issues.

 ## Contributing